-Rough sleepers bag thousands for community charities
+Rough sleepers bag cash for community charities

 A total of 26 KMF employees were among around 120 people who slept out at a chilly bet365 Stadium on Friday 3 February.

 All of the rough sleepers, braving a cold night in the stadium's Q-Railing Stand, were raising cash for those for whom sleeping rough is a challenge they face night after night.

 Money from the event will go to Stoke City's Community Trust which supports many local causes — including the Macari Centre, an initiative to help rough sleepers set up by ex-Potters' boss Lou Macari.